parsec-labs/parsec-website/src/blog/content/Latest-Development-Update.md

 - Binary release - We have published our node to <a href="https://www.npmjs.com/package/parsec-node">npm registry</a>.
 Anyone can install and run it on the local machine;

 - Documentation - This part is usually the most important one as it simplifies developers life a lot.
-Currently we added <a href="https://parseclabs.readthedocs.io/en/latest/">Documentation</a> for our JSON RPC interface and for the node;
+Currently we added <a href="https://parseclabs.readthedocs.io/en/latest/">Documentation</a> for our <a href="https://en.wikipedia.org/wiki/JSON-RPC">JSON RPC</a> interface and for the node;

-- Remove Coinbase Transaction - We have cleaned up the parsec-lib a bit, in particular we have removed this old old transaction type;
+- Remove Coinbase Transaction - We have cleaned up the parsec-lib a bit, in particular we have removed this old transaction type;

 - Activation - Finished auction mechanism.
-Future validator should send <b>activation</b> transaction to become a validator in <a>activationEpoch</a>;
+Future validator should send <b>activation</b> transaction to become a validator in <b>activationEpoch</b>;

 Couple of problems which were solved:

 - Should we use <a href="https://en.wikipedia.org/wiki/Unspent_transaction_output">UTXO (Unspent transaction output)</a> merging and UTXO consolidation?
-Should we automatically add before each transaction? - Added new transaction type in parsec-lib that can merge all unspent outputs into one (prevents huge transactions with very big amount of inputs);
+Should we automatically add it before each transaction? - We decided to add new transaction type in parsec-library that can merge all unspent outputs into one (prevents huge transactions with very big amount of inputs);

 - Should we add colors to UTXOs? - Probably the biggest change during the workshop.
-We have added support of multiple tokens into our contract, library and node.
-So our customers will be able can deposit, transfer and exit not only PSC, but other ERC20 tokens as well.
+We added support of multiple tokens into our contract, library and node.
+So our customers will be able to deposit, transfer and exit not only <a href="https://etherscan.io/token/0x9caa3424cb91900ef7ac41a7b04a246304c02d3a">PSC</a>, but other ERC-20 tokens as well.

 <h3>Computation Without Proof</h3>